Polytech-Industries/polytech-industries.github.io/pages/about.md

         fa_icon: false
         size: large
 ---
-# About Polytech: Crafting Excellence, Every Project, Every Time
+# Crafting Excellence, Every Project, Every Time

-**Buzz Words:** Excellence, Precision, Craftsmanship, Innovation, Customer-Centric.

 Welcome to Polytech, where we embody a legacy of excellence in crafting high-quality, innovative plastic parts.
 With decades of experience and a dedicated team of skilled professionals, we are committed to delivering superior products that meet and exceed our clients' expectations.

 ## Our Journey

 Polytech was founded with a vision—to revolutionize the plastic molding industry by setting new standards in quality and customer service.
 Over the years, we've refined our processes, embraced innovation, and built lasting relationships with our clients.

-{% include framework/shortcodes/figure.html src="/assets/images/gen/content/content-1.webp" title="Steve Francia" caption="Designing in Figma" alt="Photo of designing a website in Figma" link="https://figma.com" target="_blank" %}

 ## Our Core Values